The physical properties of candidate neutrino-emitter blazars: Instruments and datasets

 \subsection{Very Large Telescope}

 We observed 5BZB~J2243$-$0609 with the European Southern Observatory (ESO) Very Large Telescope at Paranal Observatory (VLT) X-Shooter spectrograph in the ESO-VLT-U$3$ telescope on September $23$rd, $2022$ (MJD $59845$), program id $109$.$22$WZ.$001$ in the three arms of the instrument at a maximum airmass of $1.5$ and seeing of $2.0"$.
 The median signal-to-noise ratio per order and the reference spectral resolving power were, respectively, $9.56$ and $5573$ in the NIR (${\rm slit width} = 0.9"$), $13.84$ and $8935$ in the VIS (${\rm slit width} = 0.9"$), $8.00$ and $5453$ in the UVB (${\rm slit} = 0.9"$).
-Consistently with the redshift ${\rm z} = 0.30$, we detected \Ha, \Hb, \MgII and \OII emission lines (rest-frame ${\rm EW} = 7.43, 0.91, 4.18, 2.34$, respectively).
+Consistently with the redshift ${\rm z} = 0.30$, we detected \Ha, \Hb, \MgII, and \OII\ emission lines (rest-frame ${\rm EW} = 7.43, 0.91, 4.18, 2.34$, respectively).

 Instead, we observed 5BZQ~J0256$-$2137 on July $26$th, $2022$ (MJD $59786$), program id $109$.$22$WZ.$001$, at a maximum airmass of $1.8$ and seeing of $2.0"$.
 The median signal-to-noise ratio per order and the reference spectral resolving power were, respectively, $2.86$ and $5573$ in the NIR (${\rm slit width} = 0.9"$), $12.72$ and $8935$ in the VIS (${\rm slit width} = 0.9"$), $18.69$ and $5453$ in the UVB (${\rm slit} = 1.0"$).
-In agreement with the redshift ${\rm z} = 1.47$, we identified the emission lines of \Ha, \Hb, \CIV, \MgII and \OIII (rest-frame ${\rm EW} = 210.53, 3.68, 15.51, 14.57, 25.92$, respectively).
+In agreement with the redshift ${\rm z} = 1.47$, we identified the emission lines of \Ha, \Hb, \CIV, \MgII, and \OIII\ (rest-frame ${\rm EW} = 210.53, 3.68, 15.51, 14.57, 25.92$, respectively).

 For \Gsource, the spectrum was obtained by \citet{Shaw:2013} with the Focal Reducer and low dispersion spectrograph \citep[FORS$2$; ][]{FORS}.
-This appears featureless in terms of emission, but the presence of absorption lines (Fe~\MakeUppercase{\romannumeral2} $2344.2$, $2374.4$, $2382.7$, $2586.6$, $2600.1$ \AA) due to intervening systems (either a galaxy or low excitation clouds in the halo of the host galaxy) places a firm lower limit on the redshift $z > 1.239$.
-Also, the absence of the hydrogen Ly$\alpha$ line in absorption places a statistically-based upper limit $z_{\rm max} < 1.91$, using the constraints imposed by the signal-to-noise ratio of the spectrum.
+This appears featureless in terms of emission, but the presence of absorption lines (Fe~\MakeUppercase{\romannumeral2} $2344.2$, $2374.4$, $2382.7$, $2586.6$, $2600.1$ \AA) due to intervening systems (either a galaxy or low-excitation clouds in the halo of the host galaxy) places a firm lower limit on the redshift $z > 1.239$.
+Also, the absence of the hydrogen Ly$\alpha$ line in absorption places a statistically based upper limit $z_{\rm max} < 1.91$, using the constraints imposed by the signal-to-noise ratio of the spectrum.
 For our analysis, we adopted the procedure described in Section \ref{subsec:quantities} to estimate upper limits.